GeorgesCoding/Chess/README.md

 	- Is responsible for dictating how the game behaves by examining the event detected by PyGame.
 	- Uses methods from _rules.py_ to determine how to draw the state of the board and handle button or mouse clicks.
 	- Three main buttons are restart, two-player mode and computer.
-	- In the process of developing AI generated moves for computer mode.
+	- In the process of developing AI-generated moves for computer mode.

 2. _gui.py_: Drawing and displaying components
-   - Draws the board, pieces, buttons, side window and updates dialouge.
+   - Draws the board, pieces, buttons, side window and updates dialogue.
    - Also includes the dragging animation when moving pieces.
    - Each main component (ie. board, pieces, buttons) is created as a [_surface_](https://www.pygame.org/docs/ref/surface.html)
    - The surface is converted as a bitmap image and is added to the main window surface specified as "screen" in _main.py_.